-The immediate challenges of the General Data Protection Regulation (GDPR) requirements may have passed, yet according to Gartner, 75% of the world population will fall under privacy regulations by 2024.
-Businesses should understand that treating data and information from our clients with diligence and care is not only a legal duty but is crucial to business operations.
+Meeting the immediate challenges of the General Data Protection Regulation (GDPR) requirements may have passed, yet according to Gartner, 75% of the world population will fall under privacy regulations by 2024.
+Businesses should understand that treating personal data and information from customers with diligence and care is not only a legal duty but is crucial to business operations.
 However, are we still treating data security and privacy as a necessary obligation or because we value and respect customers and see a chance to strengthen those relationships?

 Consent management covers the flow of consent in its entirety.
-It is about deciding which type and extent of permissions you would like to obtain from your partners or clients to be able to communicate with them through all the channels you currently have in use.
+It is about deciding which type and the extent of permissions organizations would like to obtain from their partners and customers to interact and communicate with them through desired channels.

-Organizations which interact with their customers successfully outperform the market.
-They make use of their relevant customer data, choose the right sender, channel, message and moment to get in touch with their customers and build up trusting relationships.
+Organizations that successfully interact with their customers outperform the market.
+They use relevant customer data and choose the correct channel, message and moment to get in touch with customers.
+In other words, they build relationships.
 A tailored approach to product information and recommendations, individual feedback options on services received or personalized messaging are just a few examples.
-Not having a permission to start building such customer relationships, may cause a massive roadblock along the road of customer communication.
-Investing into your consent architecture and strategy is the call for action of the hour.
-It is of highest importance to create competitiveness through increased digitization to shape a customer-centric organization that is resilient in times of crisis.

-Another consideration for designing a consent management strategy is to not leave your client-facing staff alone in handling consent management.
-There will be new questions and a lot of support needed for them.
-Stakeholders from across a business can provide added value to discussions if consulted.
-Reporting and monitoring may be automated, integrated and thoroughly discussed, but the benefits of giving consent need to be explained to and then by your field staff, product experts, customer service employees – any group in your organization that builds trust with the customers – must be aware of the benefits of giving consent.
-And it’s good to keep in mind that – at least to some extend – business development is the responsibility of every employee.
+Another consideration for designing a consent management strategy is not leaving your client-facing staff alone in handling consent management.
+There will always be new questions and a lot of needed support.
+Stakeholders from across the organization can provide added value if consulted.
+Reporting and monitoring may be automated, integrated and thoroughly discussed.
+Still, the field staff, product experts, customer service employees – any group in the organization that builds trust with the customers – must be aware of the benefits of giving consent.
+And it’s good to keep in mind that, at least to some extent, business development is the responsibility of every employee.

-It is your employees’ diligence, care and respect that will make a difference on your road to sustainable success, and last but not least the number of people opting-in with a “yes”…!
+Your employees’ diligence, care and respect will make a difference on your road to sustainable success, and last but not least, the number of people opting in with a “yes.”